Are Division 3 athletics a Good Option?

-Is NCAA Division 3 a good option athletically?
-There are no athletic scholarships so it must be full of poor athletes who all must be rich to afford school without an athletic scholarship.
+Division 3 athletics have no scholarships so it must be full of poor athletes who all must be rich to afford school without an athletic scholarship.
 Do you believe that?
-In another post I talked extensively about NCAA Division 3.
+In another post, I talked extensively about NCAA Division 3.
 Now I want to come back to Division 3 and talk more specifically about whether or not Division 3 is a good option financially and athletically.

 Division 1 or 2 athletics may be more prestigious.
 If prestige and reputation will help you be fulfilled, definitely go this route.
 However, Division 3 schools have characteristics that might be very attractive to you.
 If you are not destined to become a Division 1 star, you may be more satisfied playing at a level where you can earn a starting position and a lot of playing time.

-NCAA 3 Doesn’t Offer Athletic Scholarships.
+Division 3 Athletics Don’t Offer Scholarships.
 Does it Matter?

 The piece many parents didn’t see is that Division 3 schools are offering just as much financial aid as their counterparts.
 The difference is that none of the aid is labeled “athletic”.
 The money is given out in academics, leadership, need, and various other ways.

 If you are a good student, Division 3 schools can be very attractive.
 Without the pressure of athletic scholarships, colleges are free to reward good students.
 At any school, some students won’t get enough aid to be able to attend.
 Still, I coached many girls over my seven years in Division 3 that had full tuition scholarships or near full tuition because of their high school GPA and SAT/ACT scores.

 NCAA Division 3 is often misunderstood.
 They struggle to get the word out that they have an attractive and affordable product.
 But now you know, and I encourage you to take a second look at Division 3 schools.

 Another great article: Great Athletes Avoid Division 3 Schools.
 True or False?